iamrohan05/Quizgame/README.md

-# This is my first project ever and I am trying to make a quiz game
+# Completed by first python project on 6/15/2025